 - Installments in the HiLobrow series Shocking Blocking, which examines the movement and positioning of actors in the author’s favorite movies.

-Background: Significant Objects is a literary and anthropological experiment, conducted by Glenn and Rob Walker, the first two phases of which ran from July 2009 through October 2010.
+Background: Significant Objects is a literary and anthropological experiment, conducted by Rob Walker and yours truly, the first two phases of which ran from July 2009 through October 2010.
 The project auctioned off thrift-store objects via eBay; for item descriptions, short stories purpose-written by over 200 contributing writers, including Meg Cabot, William Gibson, Ben Greenman, Sheila Heti, Neil LaBute, Jonathan Lethem, Tom McCarthy, Lydia Millet, Jenny Offill, Bruce Sterling, Scarlett Thomas, and Colson Whitehead, were substituted.

-In 2011, Glenn and Walker co-edited a collection of 100 object-oriented stories that will be published by Fantagraphics in April 2012.
+In 2011, Walker and I co-edited a collection of 100 object-oriented stories that will be published by Fantagraphics in April 2012.
 The book, which is designed by Jacob Covey, and which features an analysis of the experiment’s results and multiple infographics, can be pre-ordered now.

-ALSO: In 2011, Glenn and Walker redesigned the SO website to reflect its now-archival status.
-And Walker hosted a Significant Objects event at the Museum of Modern Art.
+ALSO: In 2011, we redesigned the SO website to reflect its now-archival status.
+And Rob Walker hosted a Significant Objects event at the Museum of Modern Art.

-Glenn continues to co-edit Semionaut, an international website devoted to semiotic cultural and brand analysis that he cofounded in 2010 with Malcolm Evans.
+I continue to co-edit Semionaut, an international website devoted to semiotic cultural and brand analysis that I cofounded in 2010 with Malcolm Evans.
 Semionaut added new contributors in 2011; its current roster of semioticians hails from Australia, Balkans, Brazil, Bulgaria, Canada, China, Estonia, France, Germany, India, Japan, New Zealand, Poland, Russia, Saudi Arabia, Sweden, the UK, and the US.

-In 2011, Glenn and HiLobrow co-founder Matthew Battles began work on another HiLoBooks project: publishing new editions of six Radium Age science fiction novels, via Richard Nash’s Cursor.
+In 2011, I began work on another HiLoBooks project: publishing new editions of six Radium Age science fiction novels, via Richard Nash’s Cursor.
 Here’s a sneak peek at the second title in the series, which will be published in June.